Sometimes, a week like Thanksgiving can seemingly rush upon you without much warning.

 It’s my prayer that you will understand the words, which have been declared before your eyes and recorded into your heart.
 Through practicing these steps, you will have a happy Thanksgiving, and a shift will take place beyond this week as you move into thanks-living.

-Please consider commenting and let me know if guides like this are helpful.
+Please consider commenting and let me know if this was helpful.
 Thank you for reading and participating in a different perspective.
 The peace of the Lord be with you.